• Skip to primary navigation

 Here are some of the changes we’ve made to make this scone recipe healthy:

-1. Whole wheat pastry flour (instead of white all-purpose flour): White flour is very limited in nutritional value!
-I love using whole wheat flour as a healthy flour substitute because it’s high in protein and fiber.
+1. Whole wheat pastry flour (instead of white all-purpose flour): White flour is very limited in nutritional value.
+I love using whole wheat flour as a healthy flour substitute because it’s higher in protein and fiber.

 1. Use coconut sugar (instead of white granulated sugar): Coconut sugar is unrefined but has the granular texture of refined sugar, making it simple to measure.
-It also contains iron and calcium!
 Check out this post for more examples of healthy sweeteners!

 1. Use plain Greek yogurt (instead of heavy cream): Heavy cream contains a high amount of fat and calories.
-Greek yogurt cuts the calories and gives you a big whack of protein.
-Way better.
-I wrote about the many benefits of Greek yogurt here if you wanna learn more.
+Greek yogurt cuts the calories and gives you more protein.
+I wrote about the many benefits of Greek yogurt if you wanna learn more.

 Healthy Cranberry Orange Scones | With Orange Vanilla Glaze